aviadbrown/PenteraAssignment/README.md

 1. Clone this repo.
 2. In terminal, enter to test folder: `cd test`
 3. Run the following command: `IMAGE_TAG={required_version} docker-compose up`
 4. In terminal you should see the log in console (wait few seconds):

-`test-1     | API call successful (HTTP 200 OK) and output is correct test-1 exited with code 0`
+`test-1     | API call successful (HTTP 200 OK) and output is correct`

+`test-1 exited with code 0`

 5. If you see the above message, the deployment is successful.
 Otherwise, there is a failure in the deployment.
+6. To exit, just press `ctrl+c` and run `docker-compose down`.

 TODO:
 1. Get rid of all hardcoded values.
+2. Add some Github Actions for CI/CD.